 Netflix reveals new timeline for its password-sharing crackdown

-In its quarterly earnings report, Netflix said it was "pleased with the results" of a paid password-sharing system it launched in four countries and would introduce it to the U.S. in the second quarter.
-The company had earlier said it planned to introduce it by the end of March.
+In its quarterly earnings report this week, Netflix said it would launch a paid password-sharing program globally in the second quarter of the year, including in the U.S. The company had earlier said it planned to introduce it by the end of March.

+"That launch we're doing in Q2 is a very broad launch, it includes the United States, it includes many, many other countries," Netflix co-CEO Greg Peters told investors on an earnings call Tuesday.

+Peters said the company considered launching the paid sharing program in the first quarter, but decided "it was better to take a little bit of extra time" and "make this transition as smooth as possible as we can for members."

 Backlash expected